How to Travel Prepared this Holiday Season, with Travel Protection

 Stay charged.
 Pack a charging station (or two) for your electronics, and make sure it’s full of juice before you leave.

-There’s too much at stake with holiday travel to not have added protection with travel insurance, especially this year.
-Consider where you’re going and what you’ll be doing, and get a quote on the right plan for you.
+There’s too much at stake with holiday travel to not have added travel protection, especially this year.
+Consider where you’re going and what you’ll be doing, and get a quote for the plan that's right for you.

 *Sources: